GaloisInc/Cadenas/CONTRIBUTING.md

    _hurt_ to merge to `develop` as well, but you **must** merge to the active `release-*` branch!

-If a hotfix is necessary, please start by opening an incident ticket, following the template.
+If a hotfix is necessary, please start by opening a bug report ticket, following the template.
 This will help other core team members reproduce the bug / better contribute to a fix.